STAR WARS BOOK LIST

 *** The Clone Wars movie and the first six seasons of the TV show of the same name (not to be confused with the Star Wars: Clone Wars microseries, which doesn't have "the" in its title) were released before the New Canon was created, and therefore were officially considered part of the same timeline now called "Legends".
 However, they contain many contradictions with other Legends materials, and later became a foundation for the New Canon timeline.
 They're included on both sides of the list above because they provide the context for The Clone Wars tie-in books (marked with a double star [**]), which are officially only part of Legends.
 However, readers who are only interested in Legends might consider skipping this series, including the movie, the TV show, and the tie-in books.
 The TV show's seventh season, which was released long after the last Legends material, can safely be considered "New Canon only".

 **** The three Dark Forces books, which tie into the video game series of the same name, are often incorrectly assumed to be comic books, since they were originally published by Dark Horse Comics.
 In fact they're short prose (text) novels, with occasional paintings included as illustrations.
 Because they're shorter than most Star Wars novels and weren't part of the main publishing program, they're sometimes excluded from lists of Star Wars books.
 However, they're a well-established part of Legends lore, were printed as separate books, and were even adapted into audio dramas, so they probably have at least as much of a right to be on the list as the New Canon's original audiobooks do.
-Unfortunately they're out of print, and the second and third books can be expensive to acquire online - if you can't find them at a local library, you might consider skipping them (they're somewhat connected to the Darth Bane novels, and their main character later appears in The New Jedi Order, but in general the other novels don't reference them very much).
+Unfortunately they're out of print, and the second and third books can be expensive to acquire online - if you can't find them at a local library, you might consider skipping them (they're somewhat connected to the Darth Bane novels, and their main character later appears in The New Jedi Order, but in general the other novels don't reference them much).

 BACK TO TOP